 If you are having difficulty comprehending the book, understanding the assignment, or completing the assignment, please contact Mrs. Green (sarah.green@knoxschools.org) or Ms. Johnson (hannah.johnson2@knoxschools.org) for assistance.
 This is the best way to avoid panicking and resorting to cheating; we will likely check our email once every two weeks during the summer.
-Cheating or copying or sharing work with peers is an automatic zero.
+Cheating, copying, or sharing work with peers or pulling from online resources is an automatic zero.